rohitrathnam/venato-smartshoe/README.md

 - Product ecosystem - mobile / desktop / browser to visualise data

 ## Solution
-- Create a bluetooth enabled sole with contact force, flex sensors and IMU which can be slipped any shoe
+- Create a bluetooth enabled sole with contact force, gyros and IMU which can be slipped any shoe

 ## Channels